Trees and Waves

 These two spread and contract widely:

-And a final compound behavior, were the branch tracing on the right shows a weaving in and out pattern:
+And a final compound behavior, where the branch tracing on the right shows a weaving in and out pattern:

-This is just a start to the kind of motion and behaviors that can be produced.
+This is just a hint of the kind of motion and behaviors that can be produced.
 I will have more to say soon!
 Let me know any feedback.